nordeim/Rails-Linux/Frameworks/prompt.md

 ---

 Awesome job on your meticulous research, analysis and planning!
 Please keep up your good work!
 Now, please help me meticulously and critically review and analyze the other submitted PRDs below, then create a detailed comprehensive comparative analysis report comparing and critique them plus your PRD generated earlier.

+---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan and then create a complete updated replacement PRD that combines the best of all the submitted PRDs including your earlier generated one.
+First think deeper and think harder to deeply and thoroughly explore systematically and meticulously how best to combine the best elements and ideas from all these PRDs, then meticulously create an implementation plan to create a complete updated drop-in replacement PRD.
+Make sure the updated PRD is as comprehensive as possible.
+Review and validate the implementation before proceeding cautiously to execute it.